danomatika/ofxPd/README.md

 The steps for 64 bit are basically:

-1. set up Msys2/MinGW: see https://github.com/libpd/libpd#windows
+1. set up Msys2/MinGW: see https://github.com/libpd/libpd#windows and make sure to follow *all* steps in the Msys2 setup instructions (upadting packages after install)
 2. open an Msys2 shell (64 bit)
 3. build libpd: `make`
 4. install libpd to a temp folder: `make install prefix=build/libpd`